-Here at Our Happy Medium we believe in the simple power of positive thinking to change big things!
+Here at Homeschool in Florida we believe in the simple power of positive thinking to change big things!
 The guest post by Jamie Reynolds, MD, shows us how the simple act of smiling changes your brain.
 If you haven’t yet tried some of these simple techniques to lift your mood, what are you waiting for?
 You’ll be pleasantly surprised at the results.

 In case you haven’t noticed, the world is messed up.
 Like crazy messed up.
 And, as human beings, most of it is our fault.
 Crazy nuclear-obsessed dictators.
 Hyper-divisiveness in the American political system.
 Bigotry.
 Suicide bombers.
 Children unsafe at schools.
 The rich getting richer.
 The poor getting poorer.
 Social-media bullies.
 Cancer.
 TMZ.
 The list goes on…